rachelou13/Capstone/README.md

 ![Monitoring](https://img.shields.io/badge/Monitoring-Prometheus-E6522C?logo=prometheus)
 ![Monitoring](https://img.shields.io/badge/Visualization-Grafana-F46800?logo=grafana)

+## Project Summary

-Capstone Project of the February 2025 cohort of the PNC/TEKsystems Early Career SRE
+Capstone Project of the February 2025 cohort of the PNC/TEKsystems Early Career SRE bootcamp.
+This is a disaster recovery testing platform that offers a CLI to run multiple types of failure simulations built-in recovery automation and system health monitoring/visualization.

+## Quick Links

+## Prequisites

+Before beginning, you must have the following installed:
+* Docker Desktop with Kubernetes
+* Python
+* Pip (Package Manager)

+If you do not, follow the instructions below
+### Docker Desktop

+### Kubernetes

+### Python

+### Pip

+## Environment Set-Up

+### Installing Required Python Packages

+### Setting Python Virtual Environment (Optional)

+### Deploying the Cluster

+### Viewing and Managing Kafka Topics

+## Usage

+### Running Experiments

+### Viewing the Dashboard

+### Querying MongoDB Directly

+### Querying MySQL Directly

+## Credits
+Designed and built by Lucas Baker, Rachel Cox, Henry Hewitt, and Lukas McCain for the the February 2025 cohort of the PNC/TEKsystems Early Career SRE bootcamp.